Chris-plus-alphanumericgibberish/dnethack/README.md

 -Priests get special treatment w/ regards to artifacts
 -----Can attack more effectively with artifacts
 -----The probability of receiving an artifact after sacrificing is based only on prior gifts given, not on found artifacts.
--Priests and Knights can expend 30 energy to turn undead in 1 turn instead of 5.
+-Priests and Knights can expend 30 energy to turn undead in 1 turn instead of 5 turns.
 -Samurai, Archeologist, and Knight special alignment penalties made harsher.
 -Tourist quest monsters revised to better reflect Ank-Morpork -Gnomes begin with Gnomish hats and a small pile of tallow candles